 5. Can I really afford this?
 How much should I expect to pay?

 Budgeting is the final and perhaps most important pre-planning step.
 If it is really a difficult squeeze to add the service, consider just a monthly deep cleaning visit.
 This can improve your chances of maintaining a clean, healthy environment, delivering some of the benefits outlined above.
 As a result, daily and weekly upkeep in between services becomes much easier.

 The right cleaning service, like 2 Local Gals Housekeeping, should be a model of the service they offer.
-In other words, they should be well-organized, on time, show up in clean uniforms, with fresh cleaning supplies, and a smile.
+In other words, they should be well-organized, on time, with fresh cleaning supplies, and a smile.